treytMSFT/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

 - SQL logins created by using `FROM CERTIFICATE`, `FROM ASYMMETRIC KEY`, and `FROM SID` are supported.
 See [CREATE LOGIN](/sql/t-sql/statements/create-login-transact-sql).
 Server principals (logins) are created at the server level, and users (database principals) are created at the database level.
 Microsoft Entra logins created with the [CREATE LOGIN](/sql/t-sql/statements/create-login-transact-sql?view=azuresqldb-mi-current&preserve-view=true) syntax and Microsoft Entra users created with the [CREATE USER FROM LOGIN](/sql/t-sql/statements/create-user-transact-sql?view=azuresqldb-mi-current&preserve-view=true) syntax are supported.
 When creating a user and specifying `FROM LOGIN`, that user is associated to the login, and inherits the server roles and permissions assigned to it.

   SQL Managed Instance supports creating contained database users based on Microsoft Entra identities with the syntax `CREATE USER [AADUser/AAD group] FROM EXTERNAL PROVIDER`.
 Users created this way aren't associated to server principals, even if a server principal with the same name exists in the `master` database.

 - Windows logins created with the `CREATE LOGIN ...
 FROM WINDOWS` syntax aren't supported.
 Use Microsoft Entra logins and users.
 - The Microsoft Entra admin for the instance has [unrestricted admin privileges](../database/logins-create-manage.md).
-- Some features do not support using Microsoft Entra logins in cross-instance interactions, but only within a single SQL Managed Instance, such as SQL Server replication for example.
+- Some features don't support using Microsoft Entra logins in cross-instance interactions, but only within a single SQL Managed Instance, such as SQL Server replication for example.
 Linked server feature though supports cross-instance authentication using Microsoft Entra server principals (logins).

 - Setting a Microsoft Entra login mapped to a Microsoft Entra group as the database owner isn't supported.
 A member of the Microsoft Entra group can be a database owner, even if the login hasn't been created in the database.
 - Impersonation of Microsoft Entra server-level principals by using other Microsoft Entra principals is supported, such as the [EXECUTE AS](/sql/t-sql/statements/execute-as-transact-sql) clause.
 EXECUTE AS limitations are: